tesoph/audio/README.md

    * The filename of the image is randomised so that saving multiple images does not overwrite a previous image.

 **Fullscreen**
-   * The fullscreen button opens the canvas element in fullscreen.
+   * The fullscreen button opens the canvas element in fullscreen using the [Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).

 ### Features Left to Implement